Towards early fault tolerance on a 2$\times$N array of qubits equipped with shuttling: Universal quantum computation on a spin-qubit surface code

 In our setup, the first and second one-dimensional arrays contain the data and ancilla qubits, respectively and the processor is subject to a magnetic field to polarise the spins.
 Each data qubit is encoded by a single quantum dot, initialised in the $\ket{0}$ state (spin down) at the beginning of the computation, for example by spin relaxation.
 On the contrary, each ancilla qubit is encoded by two electrons in a singlet or triplet state.
 This is consistent with established techniques for preparation and measurement: at the start of each stabiliser cycle, the ancilla qubits are initialised in the singlet state by first, applying a differential gate potential between QDs to produce an energy detuning that will relax the system in the singlet (02) [or (20)] state, followed by a ramp to the singlet (11) state (adiabatic with respect to the singlet anticrossing and diabatic with respect to the singlet-triplet anticrossing).
-At the end of the cycle, the stabiliser is measured by projecting the pair of spins to one of the QDs which, through Pauli spin blockade reveals a different measurement outcome for singlet or triplet states \cite{Angus_2007, Zheng_2019}.
-Note that if there is no measurement device on the data row, the data qubits can be measured out by being entangled with the ancilla qubits.
+At the end of the cycle, the stabiliser is measured by projecting the pair of spins to one of the QDs which, through Pauli spin blockade reveals a different measurement outcome for singlet or triplet states \cite{Betz_2015, West_2019}.
+Finally, note that this choice of singlet-triplets requires the occupation of two quantum dots per ancilla qubit.
+Besides, measurement apparatuses cannot be included in the data row as they would block the shuttling, hence can only exist in the ancilla row.
+For these reasons, the ancilla row has to be denser than the data row.
+This additional space between data qubits is not going to waste as it can be used to fit in the four clavier gates per electron required by the conveyor-belt mode of shuttling.